| In 1941, Americans could look either east or west and find a shooting war in

 adequate radar network, supported by an effective Air Force; conversion and expansion on a

+global scale of America's intelligence operations.
 Despite the VFW's occasional differences of opinion with the Truman

 administration, the organization's contributions to the war effort were as unstinting as